farisaziz12/nextjs-architecture-workshop/README.md

 ## 🚀 Overview

-This repository contains a series of exercises and solutions for implementing resilience patterns in Next.js applications.
-You'll work with a fully functional e-commerce application, "ResilioStore," improving its resilience against various failure scenarios.
+This repository contains a series of exercises and solutions for implementing resilience, performance, and observability patterns in Next.js applications.
+You'll work with different web applications, each facing unique challenges that require specific architectural improvements.

-Each exercise focuses on a specific resilience pattern, with both starter code and complete solutions provided.
+Each exercise focuses on a distinct pattern to address real-world problems, with both starter code and complete solutions provided.

 ## 🗂 Repository Structure